fannyvln/express-auth-server-starter/README.md

 ### Decoupled Client/API Architecture
 This project is designed to allow for separate deployments of the client-side JavaScript application and the server-side API.
-This decoupling makes the application more scalable, and it also makes it easier to later expand to different platforms, such as native mobile applications.
+This decoupling makes the application more scalable, and it also makes it easier to later expand into different platforms, such as native mobile applications.

 ### Token-Based User Authentication